FINS Faculty are currently conducting sponsored research on the following Artificial Intelligence (AI) topics:

 Humans excel at autonomy in their cognitive flexibility to make satisficing decisions in uncertain and dynamic environments.
 However, when designing autonomous systems, existing formal methods with Boolean truth of logical “correctness” fundamentally limit machines to achieve human-like intelligent planning that trades off between task completion, correctness, and preferences over alternative outcomes.
 FINS research on this matter focuses on developing new formal specification and methods for preference-based planning in uncertain environments.
 There are three key questions: How can a machine rigorously specify human’s preferences and temporal goals in formal logic?
 Given a task specific in this language, how can a machine synthesize policies to achieve preferred satisfaction of the mission in an uncertain environment?
 How can researchers enable an agent to adapt its preference-based policy while learning the human’s preference and the environment it interacts with?

 Reverse Engineering for Integrated Circuits:

-The _why_ of AI.
+The why of AI.
 Artificial intelligence systems are continuing to grow in popularity for pulling useful predictions from complex data.
 However, as the decisions of these AI systems increase in their impact, we must decide just how much to trust those decisions.
-We study _why_ models make their decisions and try to develop research that enables user trust of those decisions.
-The complexity of AI models make it non-trivial to understand exactly why a model may make mistakes, or even more subtley why a model might make the right decision for the wrong reasons.
-Reliable & trustworthy AI research aims to build the necessary understanding and tooling to provide solid answers to the rationale behind model predictions; when they are right, and more importantly, when they are wrong.
+We study why models make their decisions and try to develop research that enables user trust of those decisions.
+The complexity of AI models make it non-trivial to understand exactly why a model may make mistakes, or even more subtly why a model might make the right decision for the wrong reasons.
+Reliable & Trustworthy AI research aims to build the necessary understanding and tools to provide solid answers to the rationale behind model predictions; when they are right, and more importantly, when they are wrong.